Experience Maker Faire Bay Area 2019, the Greatest Show (and Tell) on Earth!

 Get ready for the greatest show (and tell) on earth as Maker Faire Bay Area returns to the San Mateo Event Center.
 Maker Faire describes itself as “part science fair, part county fair, and part something entirely new!”, and it’s a family-friendly expo of invention and creativity featuring everything from technology, science, and engineering to food, art, and education.
 It’s a celebration of all things “Maker” that will inspire you and your family to become Makers yourselves.
-Maker Faire Bay Area takes place Friday through Sunday, May 18, 19, and 20.
-On Friday, there is a preview day from 1 to 5 pm, on Saturday, 10 am to 7 pm and Sunday from 10 am to 6 pm.
+Maker Faire Bay Area takes place Friday through Sunday, May 17, 18, and 19.
+On Friday, there is a preview day from 1 to 5 pm, on Saturday hours are 10 am to 7 pm and Sunday from 10 am to 6 pm.

 We've attended the last few Maker Faires as a family and always have a great time.
 Some of my favorite attractions at last previous faires were El Pulpo Mechanico, a giant metal octopus that shot flames from its tentacles and head; Russel the Electric Giraffe, a life-size robotic giraffe who talks when you pet his head; giant Tesla coils; a life-sized Mouse Trap game; a dark room with lighted and glowing exhibits, and a drone arena.
 There are also demonstrations, talks, and vendor booths where you can check out technology, toys, crafts, fashion, and more.

 If you and your kids are into coding, crafting, STEM/STEAM projects, robotics, gaming, sci fi, tinkering, and learning, then the Maker Faire is a great outing for your family!
 It's perfect for all ages; the youngest person I saw was a baby in a cool Star Wars land speeder stroller.
 (Why didn’t my dad make me one of those when I was a baby?)